Community Engagement in WASH & Health Education

 In partnership with the NALA Foundation, the “Community Engagement, WASH/Health education Project for the control and elimination of Schistosomiasis and other NTDs as a Public Health Problem” also aims to reduce disease prevalence in all districts where schistosomiasis is endemic to create a proven success model.

-The impact assessment has shown a significant reduction in the prevalence of Schistosomiasis.
+Over the course of years of interventions, impact surveys have shown up to 89% prevalence reduction in schistosomiasis.
 Based on the findings, the regional team note success in the strong partnership established with the Mizan Tepi University for research and report changes in the behavior of school children and their respective families as well as high levels of community involvement and effective collaboration with local government structures.

 Our highlights in numbers